 My Favorite Binding Machine – The Wire and Spiral Binder

-I previously wrote about our banding machine here but this year I decided to upgrade from plastic coils to spiral binding, so I upgraded our binder.
+I previously wrote about our binding machine here but this year I decided to upgrade from plastic coils to spiral binding, so I upgraded our binder.

 You can see the comparison between the two binders I own below.
-I prefer the spiral binder, even if I have to manually add the spirals.
+I prefer the spiral binder, even if I have to manually add the spirals because my machine isn’t automatic.
+(Watch the video at the end to see how I do that).

 If you wish for an automatic way to insert spiral coils, get the Coilbind S-15.
 It even has an electric coil inserter so you won’t have to do it manually like I have to.
 But this machine won’t work with metal coils.
 This electric machine has a pitch of 4:1 so pick the coils accordingly!